 B. Specific Listed Species Surveys

-1. For any new construction, or associated land clearing within a Certified facility(ies) area to be impacted, the Licensee shall conduct an assessment for terrestrial listed species and shall note all habitat, occurrence, or evidence of listed species.
+1. For any new construction, or associated land clearing within a Certified Facility(ies) area to be impacted, the Licensee shall conduct an assessment for terrestrial listed species and shall note all habitat, occurrence, or evidence of listed species.
 Wildlife surveys shall be conducted during the reproductive or "Active" season for each species that falls before the projected clearing activity schedule unless otherwise approved by the FWC.
 For species that are difficult to detect, the Licensee may make the assumption that the species is present and plan appropriate avoidance/mitigation measures for FWC post-Certification review and approval at least 60 days prior to commencing clearing or construction activities within the surveyed area.
 The surveys required by these Conditions of Certification may also be conducted prior to issuance of the final order of certification, in which case this Condition would be considered satisfied.

 2. These surveys shall be conducted in accordance with U.S. Fish and Wildlife Service (USFWS) or FWC guidelines and methodologies by a person or firm that is knowledgeable and experienced in conducting flora and fauna surveys for each potentially occurring listed species.
 FWC’s survey protocols may be downloaded from https://myfwc.com/wildlifehabitats/wildlife/species-guidelines/.